CoreXYNexus/CoreXY-MS/STL/README_STL.md

 Contains the STL files for CXY-MSv1

-Files are created as needed or to test.
-Not a complete set.
+May not contain a complete set.

 Other contains parts made by someone else.